Ten minutes into William Phillips’ film Treed Murray is a scene in which a hot dog vendor can be seen wearing a Movie Network (TMN) hat.

-The event is organized by a coalition of local agencies.
+The Shadows of the Mind Film Festival is organized by a coalition of local agencies.
 It offers films that touch on the facts and mythologies surrounding mental health and addictions.

 For full information about the festival, click on the SooToday logo at the top left of this screen and them click on the Shadows of the Mind link.

 In a surprise development, organizers announced Saturday night that they’re adding a second screening of Julien Temple’s Pandaemonium, which was shown in connection with a gala opening on Thursday night.